 b) Attach the master link to the link next to the one you just removed and close it.

 2. Choose which link you need to remove, and adjust the chain breaking tool with that link, and line up the push arm with the pin on one side of the link.

 3. Turn the handle on the tool until the pin jumps out of the link.

-4. Repeat step 1-2 on the opposite side, and remove the link from the chain by giving it a slight force.
+4. Repeat steps 1-2 on the opposite side, and remove the chain’s link by giving it a slight force.

 5. Put back the link that you just reconnected, or the master link, into the rivet instrument.

 6. Twist the left handle while applying counter pressure to the right handle until the rivet is smashed flat.